Move Your Business Forward

 Polk State Corporate College Advanced Technology Center – Supply Chain and Logistics Institute: Designed specifically to support Central Florida’s rapidly growing logistics industry, Polk State collaborated with leading training providers and component manufacturers to develop and deliver this specialized curriculum.

-Florida Polytechnic – Science and Technology Management, Concentration in Materials & Supply Chain: This program gives students hands-on experience in analyzing supply chain efficiency across industries, developing systems integration technology and overcoming obstacles to always meet demand.
+Florida Polytechnic – Business Analytics Degree, Concentration in Logistics & Supply Chain Management: This program gives students hands-on experience in analyzing supply chain efficiency across industries, developing systems integration technology and overcoming obstacles to always meet demand.